 Chinese food means different things to different people.
-Whether it's knock-your-socks off spicy Szechuan, or comfort-food Cantonese, Milwaukee is no slouch when it comes to Far East cuisine.
+Whether it's knock-your-socks-off spicy Szechuan, or comfort-food Cantonese, there's plenty of interpretations, and Milwaukee is no slouch when it comes to Far East cuisine.

-Here's a list of some of our favorites, but with so many Chinese restaurants in the Milwaukee area, it's impossible to cover them all.
+Here's a list of some of our favorites, with the disclaimer that so many Chinese restaurants in the Milwaukee area make it impossible to cover them all.
 If we've left out your favorite, add it below using the Talkback feature.

 117 E. Wells St., (414) 272-1688

 Located Downtown on the east bank of the Milwaukee River, China Gourmet is the king of Chinese buffets in metro Milwaukee.
 There are plenty of choices and almost all of it is very good.
 It makes a perfect lunch, but get there a little early for the best selection, the freshest food and the least amount of competition from other diners.
 Also open for dinner.
 (Not open Christmas Day).

 2342 N. Farwell Ave., (414) 223-4550

 Quick, fresh and cheap lunch for delivery or pickup on the East Side.
 Lunch specials for $5.75 include a big serving and and egg roll, too.
 (Not open on Chrsitams Day).

 This restaurant has a long history in the heart of one of Wauwatosa's shopping districts and it boasts many devotees in the neighborhood.
 (Closed Christmas Day).

 This low-key eatery features contemporary takes on Chinese fare including soups, buns and a variety of vegetable, poultry, beef and seafood dishes.
 They also serve up bubble tea and offer late-night delivery.